diage/CodariCore/README.md

 turn off effects when game ends //Done set hunger to full after game ends //Done get rid of aoe debug //Done

-Figure out what is wrong with double jump - Soren can't do it! role switching is not working currently
+Figure out what is wrong with double jump - Soren can't do it! //Done

+Fix double jump flying/cooldown role switching is not working currently
 Test serialization
 fix potions - good ones should help allies and not enemies!